tottenjordan/artificialintelligence/README.md

-# Repo for course work in artofficial intellignece and deep learning
+# Repo for course work in artificial intellignece and deep learning